SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     Press Next multiple times to accept the defaults.

-    When asked for provide your Cloud Foundry user id and password and select login.
+    When asked to, provide your Cloud Foundry user id and password and select login.

     ![](images/log-in.png)